dpshelio/debugging-workshop/exercises/ex3_memory/README.md

 ```

 watchpoints are a bit like breakpoints in that we can continue code execution, but now `gdb` will
-pause everytime our memory is written-to or read-from.
+pause every time our memory is written-to or read-from.
 So lets run `continue`.

 ```
 (gdb) continue